shmiitg/Amazon-Price-Drop-Notifier-Extension/README.md

 # What info user has to feed ?

-- The Product Url
+- The Product Url which they want to get informed about
 - The Price below which they want to get informed

-# What is used in this project ?
+# What I used in this project ?

 - Sendgrid : for sending email
 - Nightmare : for finding the price id in amazon website